 1. Sometimes when pressure cooking, I notice beads of moisture forming in the area of the pressure release valve and hear what sounds like escaping steam before the timer begins to count down.
-Is there something I am doing wrong?
+Am I doing something wrong?

 No. Both are normal and can be expected as part of pressure cooking.